 The clinic includes a two-hour per week seminar.
 The seminar will focus on preparation for direct client representation and discussions on community economic development theory and practice.
 Students are also required to meet at least one hour per week with their supervising attorney, and will submit reflective papers at least four times during the year to help students engage in critical reflection.

-Time commitment: The case work in the Transactional Clinic requires a minimum of 13 hours per week outside of class and supervision meetings.
+The case work in the Transactional Clinic requires a minimum of 13 hours per week outside of class and supervision meetings.
 Depending on the needs of clients, students may have client meetings and presentations in the evenings and on weekends.

 Preference will be given to students who have taken or are currently enrolled in Business Entity Fundamentals.
 Fluency in relevant languages other than English (particularly Spanish, Portuguese and Cantonese) is preferred.
 Prior experience is welcome in community organizing, nonprofits, small business, social enterprise, real estate, urban planning, and tax.